expressjs/expressjs.com/advanced/pm.md

 $ forever start script.js
 ~~~

-This will run the script in daemon mode (in the background).
+This command will run the script in daemon mode (in the background).

-To run the script attached to the terminal, omit `start`:
+To run the script so that it is attached to the terminal, omit `start`:

 ~~~sh
 $ forever script.js
 ~~~

-It is a good idea to log output from forever and the script using the logging options `-l`, `-o`, `-e`, as shown this example:
+It is a good idea to log output from the Forever tool and the script by using the logging options `-l`, `-o`, and `-e`, as shown this example:

 ~~~sh
 $ forever start -l forever.log -o out.log -e err.log script.js
 ~~~

-To view the list of scripts started by forever:
+To view the list of scripts that were started by Forever:

 ~~~sh
 $ forever list
 ~~~

-To stop a script started by forever use the `forever stop` command and specify the process index (as listed by the `forever list` command).
+To stop a script that was started by Forever use the `forever stop` command and specify the process index (as listed by the `forever list` command).

 ~~~sh
 $ forever stop 1